tldr-pages/tldr/pages/windows/pipwin.md

 # pipwin

-> A Tool to install unofficial Python package binaries on Windows.
+> A tool to install unofficial Python package binaries on Windows.
 > More information: <https://github.com/lepisma/pipwin>.

 - List all available packages for download: